 Communities across Wealden contain many innovative companies, home-based rural businesses and exciting enterprises.
-These come in all shapes and sizes, ranging from self-employed dog groomers through to companies manufacturing precision parts.
+These come in all shapes and sizes, ranging from self-employed dog groomers to companies manufacturing precision parts.

-A profusion of local craftsmen, artists and writers have found inspiration in Wealden – AA Milne, dramatist, novelist, journalist and children’s writer, who made Ashdown Forest famous as the place where the Winnie the Pooh stories were written; Sir Arthur Conan Doyle, novelist and writer of detective fiction and science fiction, is world famous for the Sherlock Holmes stories, and Lee Miller, the American fashion model, portraitist, surrealist and WWII war correspondent who lived with Roland Penrose, the artist at Farley Farm, where Picasso stayed.
+A profusion of local craftsmen, artists and writers have found inspiration in Wealden – AA Milne, dramatist, novelist, journalist and children’s writer, who made Ashdown Forest famous as the place where the Winnie the Pooh stories were written; Sir Arthur Conan Doyle, novelist and writer of detective fiction and science fiction, is world-famous for the Sherlock Holmes stories, and Lee Miller, the American fashion model, portraitist, surrealist and WWII war correspondent who lived with Roland Penrose, the artist at Farley Farm, where Picasso stayed.

 Visitors to Wealden are now spending over £300 million a year making the most of the beautiful, varied and unspoilt landscapes.
 Wine tourism is a growing market and is becoming ever more important, with Wealden emerging as a key area for viticulture due to its favourable climate, geography and soil.

-Many award-winning producers are based in Wealden including Fox & Fox, Bluebell, Davenport, Rathfinny, Henners, Blackboys and Off the Line.
+There are around 18 vineyards covering a total area of approximately 365 acres in Wealden, including many award-winning producers such as Fox & Fox, Bluebell, Davenport, Rathfinny, Henners, Blackboys and Off the Line.

 The research, analysis and assessment suggests that wine-related tourism is an emerging product that has the potential to contribute to strengthening the region as a tourism destination which appeals to a variety of market segments.